SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_actions.md

 From DataMiner 10.1.11/10.2.0 onwards, it is possible to define actions on a [DomBehaviorDefinition](xref:DomBehaviorDefinition) that can be triggered via the `DomHelper`.
 These actions can only be executed when a condition is met.

-You can also define buttons to be shown in the UI that will execute one or more of these actions when clicked.
+You can also define buttons to be shown in the UI that will execute one of these actions when clicked.
 A button definition also has a condition to determine when the button is shown.
 This way you can hide buttons when they are not applicable.

 An action is always executed in a specific context, i.e. for a context object.
 Currently only DOM instances are supported.